serhii-londar/open-source-mac-os-apps/README.md

 - [Mockup Generator](https://github.com/andypotts/mockup-generator) - Mockup Generator is a macOS app built with AngularJS/Electron that sits in your menu bar allowing you to capture screenshots of your favourite websites and wrap them in device mock-ups.
 - [aws-s3-uploader](https://github.com/RafalWilinski/s3-uploader) - Simple macOS app for uploading files to Amazon Web Services.
 - [stts](https://github.com/inket/stts) - stts is a macOS app for monitoring the status of cloud services.
+- [Lantern](https://github.com/BurntCaramel/Lantern) - A dedicated Mac app for website auditing and crawling.

 #### Other